Working Together To Stop Bullying

 Overview

-Students will obtain multiple viewpoints on the issue of bullying and brainstorm possible solutions, with peers, educators, and parents, via video-conferencing.
-After collaborating with at least two individuals directly impacted by bullying, the class will create a “No Bullying” campaign based on solutions discussed during the video- conferences and the class discussions.
+Students will obtain multiple viewpoints on the issue of bullying and brainstorm possible solutions by collaborating with peers, educators, parents, and community members through modern video conferencing tools.
+After collaborating with at least two individuals directly impacted by bullying, the class will create a “No Bullying” awareness and action campaign based on solutions discussed during video conferences and class discussions.
+The campaign will promote a safe, inclusive, and respectful school community.

 Learning Objectives